What You Should Know If You Have Been Involved In An Auto Accident

 Chiropractors are "whole person" doctors who view neck pain as unique to each patient.
 Therefore, they don't focus on just your neck pain.
 Chiropractic care includes nutrition, stress management, and lifestyle goals (because all of those can add to neck pain and it's necessary to address them if you really want to relieve your pain).

-Chiropractors emphasize prevention as the key to long-term health—another example of chiropractors looking at the whole person, not just the painful problem.
+Chiropractors emphasize prevention as the key to long-term health-another example chiropractors look at the whole person, not just the painful problem.
 Keeping the neck and back healthy is vital to the chiropractic approach to care.

 HOW CHIROPRACTIC HELPS PATIENTS WITH WHIPLASH INJURIES